-Prosecutors said Morales used his stun gun a second time after the man was effectively incapacitated and Lawlor kicked him several times.
+Prosecutors said Morales used his stun gun a second time after Lopez-Soto was effectively incapacitated and Lawlor kicked him several times.

 The city recently settled the case by agreeing to pay $198,000 to Lopez-Soto.

-Lopez-Soto said in his lawsuit that he was motionless on the ground and not resisting when the officers kicked and stomped him.
-He said he suffered pain, a bad cut to his lip that left a scar, body and face contusions and a fracture to his hand.
+The victim said in his lawsuit that he was motionless on the ground and not resisting when the officers kicked and stomped him.
+He said he suffered pain, a bad cut to his lip that left a scar, body and face bruises and a fracture to his hand.

 Lawlor wrote in a police report that Lopez-Soto struggled with officers after falling to the ground when Morales zapped him with a stun gun.
 Lawlor said Lopez-Soto was wearing a gun holster on his belt, and officers later found a loaded handgun and drugs in Lopez-Soto's van.